 The status of the worklfow changes to Draft and is displayed in the Status column on the Workflows page.

 Name to identify the workflow.
 This name is displayed in the Automate > Workflows page.
 Maximum number of characters: 50.
+Special characters are not allowed.

 Caution: If an existing workflow has the same name you type in this field, a message appears asking you whether or not to overwrite the existing workflow.
 Select your response as desired.